 Now you can sit back and not be annoyed by a poor print!

-Planes Trains and Automobiles is available now on Blu-ray.
+Planes Trains and Automobiles (1987) blu-ray is available now from Amazon.

 Now how could I not end without showing the trailer, so that’s exactly what I’ll do.
 Enjoy and keep look out for the pillow scene.